 No

-From Murphy's Pinnacle Lookout, you can enjoy stunning panoramic views of the surrounding Haliburton Highlands and lakes.
+From Murphy's Pinnacle Lookout, you can enjoy stunning panoramic views across the Boyne River Valley and southern Ontario's rolling countryside, including agricultural fields, woodlots, and scattered farm buildings.
 The elevated vantage point provides beautiful scenic vistas that reward the short hike.

 Didn't find your answer?